122. Evaluating Atonement Metaphors (Updated May 2025)

 • Act(2) – Jesus’ blood (= sacrifice / death)

-• Removes – the wrath of God (“propitiation”)
+• Removes – the wrath of God from those sinners (“propitiation”)

 • Separation – falling short of the glory of God (= unworthy, unholy)